Victoria's COVID-19 State Budget is a chance to help Melbourne's outer suburbs catch up, experts say.

 Read more

-The National Growth Areas Alliance welcomes Infrastructure Australia’s new report, Planning Liveable Cities: A place-based approach to sequencing infrastructure and growth.
-We call upon the Federal and State Governments to work with local government to implement the findings of this report.
+The National Growth Areas Alliance welcomes Infrastructure Australia’s Planning Liveable Cities: A place-based approach to sequencing infrastructure and growth and calls on the Federal and State Governments to work with local government to implement the reports' findings.

 Read moreThe 2018 NGAA Awards showcased the vision and expertise that is building Australia’s diverse outer suburban growth areas.
 Winning projects included innovative uses of technology, a community program to prevent family violence, a suburb-wide urban planning approach and a $109 million community recreation facility.